-202 21 2020 Related Party kholder Advances for working capita Amount of Transactions Outstanding Balances Amount of Transactions Outstanding Balances Stockholder Advances for working capital ₽ ₽89,905,000 Interest ₽- ₽- 407,532 ₽76,633,329
+2021 202 20 Related Party Nature of Transactions Amount of Transactions Outstanding Balances Amount of Transactions Outstanding Balances Stockholder Advances for working capital ₽- ₽89,905,000 Interest ₽- ₽- 407,532 ₽76,633,329

 Advances to Officers and Employees

 The Company grants unsecured, noninterest-bearing advances to its officers which are normally collected within one year through salary deduction (see Note 7).
 Certain officers also pay operating expenses on behalf of the Company which are payable upon demand (see Note 14).
 Shown below are the movements in the accounts.